20 Aug When and How to Winterize a Pressure Washer

 How to winterize a pressure washer with antifreeze isn’t the only thing you need to know.
 Once you have antifreeze on your property, you need to be careful about how you store it.

 Some antifreeze, the kind made from ethylene glycol, is poisonous to people and pets.
 Even small amounts can cause kidney failure and death.
-Even though ingesting pump saver gives you string symptoms, they are easy for doctors to confuse with other illnesses.
+Even though ingesting pump saver gives you some symptoms, they are easy for doctors to confuse with other illnesses.
 Plus, antifreeze tastes sweet, which can attract pets and children to the substance.
 So, it’s important to store antifreeze out of reach of children and pets, ideally in a cabinet or closed storage bin.